Freakwill/pyrimidine/paper/paper.md

 ## Introduction

-As one of the earliest developed intelligent algorithms [holland, katoch], the genetic algorithm(GA) has found extensive application across various domains and has undergone modifications and integrations with new algorithms [cheng].
+As one of the earliest developed intelligent algorithms [holland, katoch], the genetic algorithm(GA) has found extensive application across various domains and has undergone modifications and integrations with new algorithms [@cheng].
 The principles of GA will not be extensively reviewed in this article.
-For a detailed understanding, please refer to reference [holland] and the associated literatures.
+For a detailed understanding, please refer to reference [@holland] and the associated literatures.

 This article introduces `pyrimidine`, a general algorithm framework for GA and any other evoluationary algorithm.
 Adhering rigorously to object-oriented programming (OOP) principles, `pyrimidine` distinguishes itself from other libraries, making effective use of Python's metaprogramming capabilities.